softwaremmm/gpas-tb-workflow/README.md

 - Mycobacterial read data

 You will also need to login to docker (`docker login lhr.ocir.io` and/or `sudo docker login lhr.ocir.io`) in order to be able to pull the containers.
+A "container prefix" param is used to specify which registry container images are pulled from.
+This can be overriden using: `--container_prefix = "lhr.ocir.io/<namespace>"`.

 ### Reference data